 Use Compact Fluorescent Light Bulbs (CFLs) or Light Emitting Diods (LEDs) — Which can give the same amount and quality of light as incandescent bulbs.
 CFLs use 75% less energy (saving up to $100/year per home) and last up to 10 times longer than standard incandescent bulbs.
 LED bulbs consume one-sixth the energy of incandescents and last up to 25 times longer.

 Look for the ENERGY STAR® label — ENERGY STAR lighting fixtures meet federal energy-efficiency and quality guidelines,.
 These lights also operate at cooler temperatures.

 Use Motion Detectors Outdoors — Lights turn only when someone is walking near the house.
 This will save energy while providing security.

 Reduce Phantom Load — Many appliances continue to draw power when they are switched off.
-These “phantom” loads occur in most appliances that use electricity, such as VCRs, televisions, stereos, computers, and kitchen appliances.
+These “phantom” loads occur in most appliances that use electricity, such as DVDs, televisions, stereos, computers, and kitchen appliances.
 Plug devices into a power strip and switch it off when the devices are not in use.

 Close Off Parts of Your House Not In Use — Should you have a guest room or an office that are infrequently used, shut doors to save money on heating and cooling costs.

 Borrow an Electricity Monitor — Kill-A-Watt electricity monitors are available to borrow from your local library.
 Use an electricity monitor to determine which appliances in your home are contributing to phantom load.